 1. Download the Locations mobile app on your smartphone.

-After you download the free Locations mobile app, select Taryn Fowler as your agent.
+After you download the free Locations mobile app, select your agent.
 You can then search for properties in your area that will be open to the public at this Sunday’s open house.
 The Sunday paper is also a great resource, but why not have all the info right at your smartphone fingertips?

 2. Leaving your basic information is courteous, but not mandatory.